 In accordance with the federal Children's Internet Protection Act ("CIPA") and Act 197 of 2004, Lancaster County CTC utilizes technology protection measures including web content and SPAM filtering to prevent user access to or receipt of obscene, pornographic, or sexually explicit material or material which is harmful to minors.
 The School strictly enforces the use of this filtering technology during all network and Internet use.
 Overriding blocked Internet or e-mail content is the sole responsibility of the School's Technology Director.
 Due to the dynamic nature of the Internet there may be sites that are not filtered by the school's Internet content filter.
-Internet content and SPAM filters by their very nature are not 100% effective and students may encounter objectionable content or SPAM when using the school's Internet and avoid sites containing objectionable content, the student that are unfiltered.
+Internet content and SPAM filters by their very nature are not 100% effective and students may encounter objectionable content or SPAM when using the school's Internet connection or e-mail system.
+Students must take responsibility for their use of the computer networks and Internet and avoid sites containing objectionable content that are unfiltered.
 If a student unintentionally accesses a site containing objectionable content, the student should immediately advise the instructor.